brycedrennan/imaginAIry/README.md

  - Generate images either in code or from command line.
  - It just works (if you have the right hardware... and aren't on windows)
  - Noisy logs are gone (which was surprisingly hard to accomplish)
- - WeightedPrompts let you smash together separate prompts ()
+ - WeightedPrompts let you smash together separate prompts (cat-dog)
+ - Tile Mode creates tileable images

 # How To